govend/govend/README.md

 ```

 # Windows Support
-`govend` works on Windows, but it may have some bugs.
+`govend` works on Windows, but please report any bugs.

 # Contributing
 Simply fork the code and send a pull request.